theoddora/Interview_Prep/System Design/01_Communication.md

 Unlike TCP, UDP does not expose the abstraction of a byte stream to its clients.
-As a result, clients can only send discrete packets with a limited size called datagrams.
-UDP doesn’t offer any reliability as datagrams don’t have sequence numbers and are not ac- knowledged.
+As a result, clients can only send discrete packets with a limited size called *datagrams*.
+UDP doesn’t offer any reliability as datagrams don’t have sequence numbers and are not acknowledged.
 UDP doesn’t implement flow and congestion control either.
 Overall, UDP is a lean and bare-bones protocol.
 It’s used to bootstrap custom protocols, which provide some, but not all, of the stability and reliability guarantees that TCP does.